Redhead murders: Wetzel County Jane Doe

-Desoto County Jane Doe
+Lorie Pennell

-Desoto County Jane Doe is a woman found murdered on January 24, 1985 in Olive Branch, Mississippi.
-Per NamUs, sixteen women have been ruled out as the victim.
-The victim was found by a truck driver driving southbound on US Highway 78 a hundred feet east of Coldwater River Bridge at around 7:30 a.m.
-Her body was twenty feet south of the highway and her shoes, undergarments, and jacket were missing.
-She was strangled with a ligature and possibly sexually assaulted.
-She was estimated to be 20 to 40 years old.
-She was approximately five feet two inches to five feet four inches tall, with a weight of 105 to 130 pounds (59 to 64 kg).
-She is believed to have been a heavy smoker.
-She had three piercings in each ear and her fingernails were deeply bitten.
+22-year-old Lorie Pennell, previously known as Desoto County Jane Doe, was a woman found murdered on January 24, 1985, in Olive Branch, Mississippi.
+Lorie was found by a truck driver driving southbound on US Highway 78 a hundred feet east of Coldwater River Bridge at around 7:30 a.m.
+Her body was twenty feet south of the highway and her shoes, underwear, and jacket were missing.
+She had been strangled with a ligature and possibly sexually assaulted.

 Elizabeth Lamotte

 On April 14, 1985, the body of a young white female was found in Greeneville, Greene County, Tennessee.
-She was determined to have been killed, between three and six weeks previously, by severe blunt-force trauma and possibly a stab wound; her body was in an advanced state of decomposition.
+She was determined to have been killed, between three and six weeks prior, by severe blunt-force trauma and possibly a stab wound; her body was in an advanced state of decomposition.
 Police were able to obtain her fingerprints, as well as DNA and dental information.
-She had been approximately six to eight weeks pregnant shortly before she died, but had miscarried before death.
+She had been approximately six to eight weeks pregnant, miscarrying shortly before death.